PlatyPew/Digispark-Duckduino/generator/README.md

 * `F1 - F12`

 # Notice
 String must not be more than 99 characters long.
-Don't blame me, Digispark only has 512 puny bytes of memory
+Don't blame me, Digispark only has 512 puny bytes of memory.
+Be thankful that it is loaded to RAM only when required to.
+(You can always change the buffer size: https://github.com/PlatyPooper/Duckduino-Digispark/blob/master/generator/digispark-gen.py#L20)

 Also, don't expect to be storing huge amounts of text with 3kb